- Dizygotic twins (fraternal/non-identical) are twins from two different eggs and two different sperms.

-4. Method of conception (20% with ovulation induction).
+- Method of conception (20% with ovulation induction)

 The incidence of twins (mostly dizygotic) increases significantly if the pregnancy is achieved with ovulation induction or it is an IVF pregnancy, with some centers reporting a 35-40% incidence of twins in IVF patients.

-Twins in general are at increased risk for certain complications including premature birth, death, and anomalies.
+- Twins in general are at increased risk for certain pregnancy complications including premature birth, death and other anomalies.

-Entangled umbilical cords of monochrorionic-monozygotic twins.
-Both in the same sac:
+Entangled umbilical cords of monochorionic-monozygotic twins, both in the same sac: